 These problems can reduce your level of independence.
 They may also cause or lengthen a stay in the hospital.

-You can reduce the risk of aspiration by:
+You can reduce your risk of aspiration by:

-Let your doctor know right away if you think that you may have a problem with dysphagia or aspiration.
+Tell your healthcare provider right away if you think you may have a problem with dysphagia or aspiration.
 It should be treated as soon as possible.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR